 The Main Value of Third Party Reviews: User Experience

-They might not provide SEO value to your site, but third party reviews are still useful as context.
+Third-party reviews are extremely useful as context.
 Testimonials, ratings, and reviews all help bring legitimacy to your site’s product or service offerings.

 Highlighting these high scores can bring in more customers and a higher revenue.

-Another Value of Third Party Ratings: Review Site Exposure
+Another Value of Third Party Reviews: Review Site Exposure